SMITHsharon/nameParserUnitTesting/README.md

 ### Specs
-Given User Stories of the form:
+User Stories are given in the form:
 ```
 Story:
     As a User registering for the Stuff app